-Marshall Rosenberg: If you use our technique you can hear no criticism; all you can hear your partner saying is: “Please!”
+Marshall Rosenberg: If you use our technique, you can hear no criticism; all you can hear your partner saying is: “Please!”
 When you hear the “please” behind what used to sound like a criticism, you can see it as an opportunity to nurture another person.

-Marshall Rosenberg: Even more specific, this technique is based on an assumption that all criticism, judgment, diagnosis… all of this ugly stuff is a tragic expression of an unmet need.
+Marshall Rosenberg: Even more specific, this technique is based on the assumption that all criticism, judgment, diagnosis… all of this ugly stuff is a tragic expression of an unmet need.

-Especially a close intimate relationship, because when people are not getting needs met, the best way they know to express it is by saying; “The problem with you is that you are too….”
-And that is a suicidal way of saying “Hey, a need of mine is not being met.”
+Especially a close intimate relationship, because when people are not getting their needs met, they know best to express it by saying, “The problem with you is that you are too….”
+And that is a suicidal way of saying, “Hey, a need of mine is not being met.”

 YT: So people are not listening to the unmet needs behind what their partner is saying?

-Marshall Rosenberg: Not only are they not listening, we have not been conscious of it.
+Marshall Rosenberg: Not only are they not listening, but we also have not been conscious of it.
 Finding the need gives us as human beings a chance to do what we enjoy doing, contributing to the well-being of people.